Indian and African science

 In Egypt, the University of Alexandria was still an important center of learning, too.
 Most serious scholars went to one of these places.
 They could work there with other experts in mathematics, astronomy, or medicine.

 In the High Middle Ages, the Abbasid caliphs founded a new university at their new capital Baghdad, in what is now Iraq.
 Not to be outdone, the Umayyad caliph in Spain started another university at Cordoba.
 Many European scholars gathered there.
 That’s where Ibn Firnas succeeded in 875 AD in using a glider to fly down from a cliff.
 (He hurt his back when he landed though).
 This was the first controlled human flight.

 Gradually scholars moved westward towards Baghdad and Cordoba.
 They brought Indian scientific ideas with them.
 About 630 AD, people in the Islamic Empire began to use “Arabic” numbers, which really came from India.
 The Arabic word for numbers, in fact, is hindsah, which means “from India”.
 Mathematicians found these new numbers very exciting for working with fractions and equations.
 (Ordinary people kept on using the Greek system of numbers for a while longer.)
-The magnetic compass also came to the Islamic Empire from China, about 1100 AD.
-Compasses made sailing easier in the Indian Ocean.
+The Indian idea of zero also led to new mathematical ideas.

 It was an exciting time: Islamic rulers had plenty of money to support research.
 They mixed Greek and Roman ideas with the knowledge of the Buddhist universities and figured out a lot of new inventions and discoveries.

 For several hundred years, one Iranian scholar after another came up with new insights about the world.
 Islamic scientists, especially the Iranian Mohammed Al-Khwarizmi, combined the new numbers (and possibly the work of Greek mathematicians like Diophantus of Alexandria) with Euclid‘s geometry.
 That work developed into algebra around 830 AD (The English word “algorithm” comes from Al-Khwarizmi).

 About 850 AD, al Tabari worked in physics.
 He expanded on Aristotle’s idea that we saw things because light bounced off objects into our eyes.
 Al Tabari’s student, al Razi, figured out that smallpox and measles were different diseases.
 He figured out that fevers are not illnesses, but a way for your body to cure an illness.
 Ibn Sahl, working in Baghdad, improved on Roman glass-blowing.
 He made the first curved glass mirrors that concentrated sunlight to focus heat.

 About 1000 AD, Ibn Sina also worked in physics, coming closer to figuring out the first two of Newton’s Laws of Motion.
 Then a few years later, Ibn Bajjah, who lived in Islamic Spain, suggested the third Law of Motion: that every action caused a reaction.
 Ibn Sina also figured out that you could catch diseases from other people.
 Astronomers were beginning to say that the Milky Way was made up of thousands of stars, and even to identify other galaxies.